eslint/rfcs/designs/2025-rule-tester-assertion-options/README.md

 ### Shared Logic

 If `requireMessage` is set to `true`, the invalid test case cannot consist of an error count assertion only, but must also include a message assertion.
-This can be done either by providing a only message, or by using the `message` property of the error object in the assertion (Same as the current behavior).
+This can be done either by providing only a `string` message, or by using the `message` property of the error object in the assertion (Same as the current behavior).
-We could enable this property by default, but it would be a breaking change.
-If we add a `requireMessageId` option, it would be mutually exclusive with `requireMessage`, and the invalid test case cannot consist of an error count or message assertion only, but must also include a messageId assertion.
 Alternatively, we could alter the `requireMessage` option to `false | true | "message" | "messageId"` (`true` => `"message"`).

 ````ts